-Field experience in some aspect of the environmental field with the formal evaluation, supervision and direction provided by an outside agency in concert with the supervisory professor and student.
-Prerequisite: Permission of coordinating professor and departmental approval.
-Application must be approved in the semester preceding the one in which the internship is to be undertaken.
+Field experience in some aspect of Environment & Sustainability with the formal evaluation, supervision and direction determined by the supervisory professor and student.
+Prerequisite: Permission of supervisory professor and Departmental approval.
+Application must be approved in the semester preceding the one in which the practicum is to be undertaken.

-ENV 4301 INDEPENDENT STUDY IN ENVIRONMENTAL SCIENCE
+ENV 4301 INDEPENDENT STUDY IN ENVIRONMENT & SUSTAINABILITY

 Self-directed study following a contractual plan initiated by the student and conducted under a faculty advisor.
-Prerequisite: Junior standing in Environmental Science, Environmental Studies, Environmental Education, or Sustainable Business & Community Development, permission of coordinating professor and program head approval.
+Prerequisite: Junior or Senior standing in Environment & Sustainability major, permission of coordinating professor, and Departmental approval.